-In CURE and CLARITY, the numbers of patients with thrombocytopenia or neutropenia was similar in both groups.
+In CURE and CLARITY, the number of patients with thrombocytopenia or neutropenia was similar in both groups.

-Other clinically relevant adverse drug reactions pooled from CAPRIE, CURE, CLARITY, COMMIT, and ACTIVE-A studies with an incidence >0.1% as well as all serious and relevant ADR are listed as follows.
+Other clinically relevant adverse drug reactions pooled from CAPRIE, CURE, CLARITY, COMMIT and ACTIVE-A studies with an incidence >0.1% as well as all serious and relevant adverse drug reactions are listed as follows.

 Central and Peripheral Nervous System Disorders:

 Gastrointestinal System Disorders:

 Common: Dyspepsia, abdominal pain, diarrhoea.
 Uncommon: Nausea, gastritis, flatulence, constipation, vomiting, gastric and duodenal ulcer.

 Platelet, Bleeding and Clotting Disorders:

 Skin and Appendages Disorders:

 Uncommon: Leucopenia, decreased neutrophils and eosinophilia.

 Bleeding is the most common reaction reported in the post-marketing experience and was mostly reported during the 1st month of treatment.